 And if possible, try to link it to your opening story.
 It would be a great way to keep up a good impression.

 It’s one thing to know a subject and be good at it, and entirely another to be aware of what you’re going to do with your knowledge.

-Have clearly defined short-term and long-term goals and make sure you add them in your SOP.
+Have clearly defined short-term and long-term goals, and make sure you add them to your SOP.

 To get started, write down where you see yourself 3, 5, and 10 years from now and include the top 2-3 highlights you think are the best.

 Share how your experiences have prepared you for this